Treaty of Devol: Background

-Bohemond added a further insult to both Alexios and the Eastern Orthodox Church in 1100 when he appointed Bernard of Valence as the Latin Patriarch, and the same time expelled the Greek Patriarch, John the Oxite, who fled to Constantinople.
-Soon after, Bohemond was captured by the Danishmends of Syria and was imprisoned for three years, during which the Antiochenes chose his nephew Tancred as regent.
+Bohemond then provoked more enmity from both Alexios and the Eastern Orthodox Church in 1100, when he appointed Bernard of Valence the Latin patriarch, and at the same time expelled the Greek patriarch, John the Oxite, who fled to Constantinople.
+Soon thereafter, Bohemond was captured by the Danishmends of Syria and was imprisoned for three years, during which the Antiochenes chose his nephew Tancred as regent.
 After Bohemond was released, he was defeated by the Seljuks at the Battle of Harran in 1104; this defeat led to renewed pressure on Antioch from both the Seljuks and the Byzantines.
-Bohemond left Tancred in control of Antioch and returned in the West, touring Italy and France for reinforcements.
+Bohemond left Tancred in control of Antioch and returned to the West, touring Italy and France for reinforcements.
 He won the backing of Pope Paschal II and the support of the French King Philip I, whose daughter he married.
-It is unclear whether his expedition qualified as a crusade.
+It is unclear whether his expedition had qualified as a crusade.

 Bohemond's Norman relatives in Sicily had been in conflict with the Byzantine Empire for over 30 years; his father Robert Guiscard was one of the Empire's most formidable enemies.
 While Bohemond was away, Alexios sent an army to reoccupy Antioch and the cities of Cilicia.
-In 1107, having organized a new army for his planned crusade against the Muslims in Syria, Bohemond instead launched into open warfare against Alexios, crossing the Adriatic to lay siege to Dyrrhachium, the westernmost city of the Empire.
-Like his father however, Bohemond was unable to make any significant advances into the Empire's interior; Alexios avoided a pitched battle and Bohemond's siege failed, partly due to a plague among his army.
+In 1107, having organized a new army for his planned crusade against the Muslims in Syria, Bohemond instead initiated open warfare against Alexios, crossing the Adriatic to lay siege to Dyrrhachium, the westernmost city of the Empire.
+However, much like his father, Bohemond was unable to make any significant advances into the Empire's interior; Alexios avoided a pitched battle and Bohemond's siege failed, partly due to a plague among his army.
 Bohemond soon found himself in an impossible position, isolated in front of Dyrrhachium: his escape by sea was cut off by the Venetians, and Paschal II withdrew his support.

 Settlements

 In September 1108, Alexios requested that Bohemond negotiate with him at the imperial camp at Diabolis (Devol).
 Bohemond had no choice but to accept, now that his disease-stricken army would no longer be able to defeat Alexios in battle.
-He admitted that he had violated the oath sworn in 1097, but refused to acknowledge that it had any bearing on the present circumstances, as Alexios, in Bohemond's eyes, had also violated the agreement by turning back from the siege of Antioch in 1098.
+He admitted he had violated the oath sworn in 1097, but refused to acknowledge that it had any bearing on the present circumstances, as Alexios, in Bohemond's eyes, had also violated the agreement by turning back from the siege of Antioch in 1098.
 Alexios agreed to consider the oaths of 1097 invalid.
 The specific terms of the treaty were negotiated by the general Nikephoros Bryennios, and were recorded by Anna Komnene: